Deltares/dfm_tools/README.md

 - create overview tree of all functions, also add missing functions here
 - paths to project folders in test scripts are ok?
 - style guide: https://www.python.org/dev/peps/pep-0008/
-- contributing method: environment.yml (README.rst) or requirements_dev.txt (CONTRIBUTING.rst)?
+- contributing method: environment.yml (README.md) or requirements_dev.txt (CONTRIBUTING.rst)?

 Developer information: how to contribute to this git repository